citp/privacy-policy-historical/t/tr/tre/tresorit.com.md

 ### B) Information that we collect from third parties

 **Other users of our services.** Other users of Tresorit services may provide information about you while using our service.
 For example, we receive personal data about you when somebody sends you an invitation or add you to their contacts.
-Similarly, your Subscription Owner may provide your contact information when they designate you as a user under your company’s policy.
+Similarly, your Administrator may provide your contact information when they designate you as a user under your company’s policy.

 We also receive personal data when new users are invited to a business subscription or to a Tresorit Folder.